CERTCC/SSVC/docs/howto/deployer_tree.md

 # Deploying Patches

+Here we describe an example decision model for a Deployer deciding the priority of deploying a patch for a vulnerability in their infrastructure.

+!!! info "Deployer Patch Deployment Priority"

+    As noted in [Enumerating Decisions](../topics/enumerating_decisions.md), the root of a decision model's identity is the combination of the stakeholder and the decision being modeled.
+In this case, the stakeholder is the **Deployer** and the decision is the **priority of deploying a patch**.

 ## Deployer Units of Work

 !!! info inline end "Deployer Unit of Work"

     The unit of work for a Deployer is usually a single deployable patch or patch bundle such as a service pack.

-Deployers are usually in the position of receiving remediations or mitigations from their Suppliers for products they have deployed.
+Deployers are usually in the position of receiving remediations or mitigations from their [Suppliers](supplier_tree.md) for products they have deployed.
 They must then decide whether to deploy the remediation or mitigation to a particular instance (or not).
 Whether they have the option of deploying only part of a remediation such as a fix bundle depends on whether the Supplier has engineered their release process to permit that degree of flexibility.
 For example, if service packs are fix bundles, the Supplier might choose to release individually deployable fixes as well.

 The vulnerability management process for deployers has at its core the collation of data including

+!!! tip inline end "Relationship to asset management"

+    The relationship between SSVC and asset management is discussed further in [SSVC and Asset Management](../topics/asset_management.md).

 - an inventory of deployed instances of product versions
 - a mapping of vulnerabilities to remediations or mitigations